 We’ve elected to put $200 per month into 529 accounts to save for college.
 This isn’t going to be nearly enough to pay for our kids’ college, but at least it’s a little something.
 We are still undecided if we plan to pay for our kids’ college in full.
 We have a lot of time to figure it out and in the meantime we will continue to put a little bit of money away in college savings accounts.

 Sports and Other Activities

-Our 5-year-old son loves playing sports.
+Our 7-year-old son loves playing sports.
 Right now, the costs are reasonable to sign him up for each session.
 However, if he continues on this trend, activities will get more expensive.
 I don’t think he’ll ever play on super expensive travel teams, though if he’s passionate about a sport or other activity we want to ensure he or his sister have the opportunity to participate.
-In the past few weeks we’ve paid $84 to sign him up for basketball, $60 for a Cub Scout camping trip, and another $40 to buy his clothing for scouts.
-These things aren’t going to get cheaper, especially as his sister (18 months) starts to get involved in activities as well.
+In the past few weeks we’ve paid hundreds of dollars to pay for fees and equipment for baseball, flag football, and soccer.
+These things aren’t going to get cheaper, especially as his sister (3 years old) starts to get involved in activities.

 Something our family loves to do is travel.
 We take several weekend trips every summer to the lake and prioritize other family vacations.
 We do what we can to use miles and points to offset the price of our trips but that doesn’t fully eliminate the costs.
-Next year we have two destination weddings that we plan to attend.
-While we may not take the kids on both trips, even the one they will attend means two extra plane tickets, more expensive food bills, and additional expenses for activities.
+Any family trips going forward means two extra plane tickets, more expensive food bills, and additional expenses for activities.
 We are fortunate to be in a position to be able to travel with our family without going into debt.
 We could choose not to travel and would probably achieve financial independence a few years faster, but that’s not worth it.
 We’ve created many great memories through our adventures and will continue to do so.

 Family Over Self When Pursuing Financial Independence with Kids